Lettings policy

 • where a customer who tops a shortlist for a property in an area they, or a member of their household, is prevented from entering due to the conditions of an Anti-Social Behaviour Order, injunction or bail, or where other legal restrictions apply

-• where a customer who tops a shortlist if the letting would result in: - a known perpetrator of domestic violence, racial abuse, other hate crimes or serious offences being rehoused within the vicinity of the victim of the violence, or other potentially vulnerable residents. - a customer who has perpetrated anti-social behaviour or criminal offences being rehoused in the same area as the behaviour took place, even if the customer now meets the qualification criteria to be rehoused
+• where a customer who tops a shortlist if the letting would result in: - a known perpetrator of domestic abuse, racial abuse, other hate crimes or serious offences being rehoused within the vicinity of the victim of the violence, or other potentially vulnerable residents.

-• This also includes consideration of other members of the customer’s household.
+This also includes consideration of other members of the customer’s household.

-Best use of stock
+9.2.4 Best use of stock

-Used to enable the offer of a house to be made to a customer with primary care of dependent children ahead of other customers (other than households with a disabled household member where the property would meet their assessed needs in terms of their medical housing recommendation).
+Used to enable the offer of a 2+ bedroom house to be made to a customer with primary care of dependent children ahead of other customers (other than households with a disabled household member where the property would meet their assessed needs in terms of their medical housing recommendation).
 This bypass does not apply where the household has primary care of a dependent child and part time access to another child.

-Change in customer’s circumstances
+9.2.5 Change in customer’s circumstances or new information available.

-Good tenancy record and home visit
+9.2.6 Good tenancy record and home visit

 Used to bypass customers who are not able to demonstrate a good tenancy record, or who have not attended pre-tenancy training.
 This includes council tenants who are in no assessed housing need (Band C) who will only be considered for a move provided the council is satisfied they have adhered to their tenancy agreement and kept their property in an acceptable condition.

-Ineligible for part 6 allocation
+9.2.7 Ineligible for part 6 allocation

-Used to bypass a customer who is ineligible for a Part 6 allocation but is registered on the common Leeds Homes Register for Registered Provider properties, for example, due to immigration status or failing the habitual residence test.
+Used to bypass a customer who is ineligible for a Part 6 allocation but is registered on the common Leeds Homes Register for registered provider properties, for example, due to immigration status or failing the habitual residence test.

-Local lettings policy
+9.2.8 Local lettings policy

 Used to bypass a customer who is not given preference under an approved local lettings policy.

-Medical recommendation
+9.2.9 Medical recommendation

-Used to bypass a customer who has a medical housing recommendation where the property they made an expression of interest in is not suitable for their assessed needs, and is not capable of being adapted (using the ‘reasonable and practicable’ test).
+Used to bypass a customer who has a medical housing recommendation where the property they made an expression of interest in is not suitable for their assessed needs and is not capable of being adapted (using the ‘reasonable and practicable’ test).

-Multi Agency Public Protection
+9.2.10 Multi Agency Public Protection

 Used to bypass high risk offenders (sexual offenders, violent offenders and other offenders likely pose a risk of serious harm) if: